-Meriden is a leading independent Anglican school catering for girls from Kindergarten to Year 12.
-There is also a Pre-kindergarten for boys and girls.
-Meriden is conveniently located close to Strathfield train station and bus depot and also operates its own bus services to locations across Sydney.
+Meriden is a leading independent Anglican school catering for girls from Pre-Kindergarten to Year 12.
+Meriden is conveniently located close to Strathfield train station and bus depot and the School also operates its own bus services to locations across Sydney.